codefrydev/Updates/content/blog/SkiaSharp/image.md

 ---
-title: "Use Image Inside In SkiaSharp"
+title: "Import and Use Images in SkiaSharp Canvas"
 author: "PrashantUnity"
 weight: 102
 date: 2024-07-20T00:00:00-07:00
 lastmod: 2024-07-20T23:59:59-07:00
 dateString: JUl 2024
-description: "In this Article I am Going To show you how to use SkiaSharp to to Import Image Into Canvas"
+description: "Learn how to import, load, and manipulate images in SkiaSharp canvas with file handling, scaling, and drawing techniques"
 #canonicalURL: "https://canonical.url/to/page"
 cover:
     image: "cover.jpg" # image path/url